-Using the seed/focus keyword you found through keyword research, enter it into the box that says “Focus Keyword,” and then modify your article so that everything under the “analysis” list has a green circle.
+Using the seed/focus keyword you found through keyword research, enter it into the box that says “Focus Keyword,” and then modify your article so that everything under the “Problems” list has a green circle.
 The analysis displays all of the on-page factors that you need to focus on.

 You want as many circles to be green as possible!
 But in some conditions, you may not be able to.